 Outsourcing and IT Outsourcing Definitions

-Starting from the very basics, let’s figure out what outsourcing and, specifically, IT outsourcing mean.
+Starting from the very basics, let’s figure out what outsourcing and, specifically, IT outsourcing means.
 According to Techopedia, the first term stands for practice when outside companies or individuals take certain processes from another business.
-Thus, your own employees can focus on other things, free some time, and rest which lead to cutting costs and expenses.
+Thus, your own employees can focus on other things, free some time, and rest which leads to cutting costs and expenses.
 Outsourcing is wonderful because the corporation is able to do core functions without wasting resources on minor tasks.

 Respectively, IT outsourcing basic concept refers to the same practice but in the single specific industry of Information Technology.
 Enterprises can hand over anything by delegating to subcontractors stuff like software development, database-related processes, customer support, and so on.
 Usually, IT corporations contract with freelancers or teams from countries with lower costs.
 Also, there may be high-level outsourcing when enterprises sign deals with equal partners and send them core tasks.
 In this case, it’s value-added outsourcing.

 Hence, we can distinguish three basic geographic IT outsourcing examples:

 - Offshoring.
 Means, transferring tasks to far overseas country.
 Helps to cut costs, avoid high taxes, and enter the area with the more loyal economic climate.

 - Nearshoring.
 Moves business processes to any near state, often, a neighborhood one.
 It’s more convenient if you need to control things personally.